Highlights from the first national virtual gathering of energy communities in Greece

 The event was organised in the framework of the European Citizen Energy Academy (EUCENA) by Electra Energy Cooperative (REScoop.eu member) and the Institute INZEB with the support of REScoop.eu and Greenpeace Greece.

 EUCENA is a new European project, coordinated by REScoop.eu, that focuses on the development of citizen energy communities in Southeast Europe, together with the diversification of existing citizen energy initiatives across Europe (with a specific focus on involving more women), the creation of new business models and the realisation of new projects.
-EUCENA is supported by the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+EUCENA is supported by the European Climate Initiative (EUKI) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).

 The main purpose of this meeting was to raise awareness about community energy and facilitate a first contact between the Greek energy communities, along with an initial inventory of the main concerns and interests that will be at the centre of future discussions.
 The event initiated a dialogue on Energy Democracy, which will continue and hopefully produce many tangible results for the development of the community energy sector in Greece.